rembik/ansible-role-letsencrypt/README.md

     - "{{ le_deploy_certificate.example_com }}"
 ```
 These dictionaries are required for the deployment process and should be declared in the `host_vars` inventory file of proxy-/webservers where the certificates will be deployed to.
-Proxy-/webserver specific variables for this deployment dictionaries are shown under the specific proxy-/webserver in this section.
+Proxy-/webserver specific variables for these deployment dictionaries are shown under the specific proxy-/webserver in this section.

 #### Proxy- or Webservers
 ```